chisphung/chisphung/README.md

-- 🔭 I’m currently study at **University of Information Technology**
+- 🔭 I’m currently study at **University of Information Technology - VNUHCM**

 - 🌱 My major is **Computer Engineering**